hammackj/risu/README.md

 Setting up the database
 -------------------------

+	% ./migrate.rb -f
+	% $EDITOR database.yml
+	% ./migrate -c

-1. Run the nessus_migrator.rb script with the -f option to create the database.yml file
+1. Generate the database.yml file.
-2. Fill out the generated database.yml file
-3. Run the nessus_migrator.rb script again with the -c option and all the database will be created
+2. Edit the database.yml file, filling in the variables as needed.
+Please see (ActiveRecord)[http://api.rubyonrails.org/classes/ActiveRecord/Base.html] for more details.
+3. Migrate the database schema.

 Parsing the .nessus files